uselesstechjunks/leetcode/docs/source/dsa/range.rst

 Range Query Problems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Range Sum Query with Updates:
+Range Sum Query with Updates

 	- Hints: Solve using segment trees or Fenwick trees with range updates.

 #.
-Range Minimum/Maximum Query:
+Range Minimum/Maximum Query

 	- Hints: Solve using segment trees, sparse tables, or hybrid methods.

 #.
-Dynamic Range Median Queries:
+Dynamic Range Median Queries

 	- Hints: Maintain a dynamic dataset and answer queries for the median of a range.

 #.
-Range XOR Query:
+Range XOR Query

 	- Hints: Solve using segment trees.

 #.
-Sum of Range Products:
+Sum of Range Products

 	- Hints: Given an array, answer the sum of products of all pairs in the range [L, R].

 #.
-Number of Distinct Elements in Range:
+Number of Distinct Elements in Range

 	- Hints: Use Mo’s Algorithm or a segment tree with a map structure.

 #.
-Range Frequency Query:
+Range Frequency Query

 	- Hints: Solve using a wavelet tree or merge sort tree.

 #.
 Dynamic Range Median Queries

-	- Problem: Maintain a dynamic array supporting:
+	- Problem: Maintain a dynamic array supporting

 		1. Insertion of an element.
 		2. Deletion of an element.